- Prostate Adenocarcinoma

 Usual mitoxantrone dose:

 Mitoxantrone is now mainly reserved for patients who are refractory to other more effective chemotherapy drugs.
-Mitoxantrone is an anthracycline with the potential to cause cardiotoxicity, cumulative mitoxantrone doses above 120mg/m should only be used with extreme caution.
+Mitoxantrone is an anthracycline with the potential to cause cardiotoxicity, cumulative mitoxantrone doses above 120 mg/m2should only be used with extreme caution.

 In 2004, docetaxel (Taxotere) was the first drug to show an overall survival advantage in men with metastatic CRPC, leading to the FDA approval of this chemotherapy agent.
 Docetaxel was evaluated in the pivotal TAX327 trial, which enrolled over 1000 patients (who had not previously received chemotherapy) to one of three arms: mitoxantrone (given every 3 weeks) plus daily prednisone, docetaxel (given every 3 weeks) plus prednisone, or docetaxel (given weekly) plus prednisone.
 Prednisone is administered with these regimens because it has some intrinsic antitumor activity and it attenuates some of the acute toxicities of docetaxel including hypersensitivity and peripheral edema.

-Meanwhile, patients on the mitoxantrone arm had a median survival of only 16.4 months (pain response of 22%, PSA response of 32%).
+Patients on the mitoxantrone arm had a median survival of 16.4 months (pain response of 22%, PSA response of 32%).
 The clinical efficacy of docetaxel was also demonstrated in the SWOG-9916 trial.

 Usual docetaxel dosing: